sarkar10-crypto/frt_project/README.md

 # Project video Link :https://youtu.be/ItFRfHNvhQc

 # Project description :
-      *Can learn about various types of games and how they can be used in our daily lives.
-I used web technologies such as CSS, HTML and JS to help me build knowledge in the field of gaming blog and website creation.
-Additionally, the skills I gained from this project can help me boost my cv.
+     - can learn about various types of games and how they can be used in our daily lives.
+     - I used web technologies such as CSS, HTML and JS to help me build knowledge in the field of gaming blog and website creation.
+     - Additionally, the skills I gained from this project can help me boost my cv.

-     * Reviewing various types of games (like:Actions,cars,wrestling,bikes bicycle).This will assist all professional gamers in selecting games based on their preferences, and thus my website will alleviate the gamers' confusion.
+     - Reviewing various types of games (like:Actions,cars,wrestling,bikes bicycle).This will assist all professional gamers in selecting games based on their preferences, and thus my website will alleviate the gamers' confusion.

  # Primary-Azure-Technology :
        *Static-Web-Apps.